tristanyj/nuxt-prismic-boilerplate/extend/prismic.md

 ## Slices

-Here is how you can display slices from a Prismic document :
+Here is how you can display slices from a Prismic document.

 In a `.vue` component, after fetching your data, you can pass the slices to a `slices` component :